What gear choices do you need to make before you hit the trails?

 There are two primary options for trail running hydration:

 - Running vests

 Essentially, hydration packs fit like a backpack, and run vests fit like a vest.
 In either option, water is stored in a reservoir with a tube that you can drink out of while you run.
 Run vests also have pockets in the front for sports-style water bottles that you can fill with extra water or a sports drink.
-Orange Mud and CamelBak are two great companies to check out for both options.
+Depending on how far you are running, you may also need room for extra clothes and food.
+When looking at packs for running, Orange Mud and CamelBak are two great companies to check out for both options.

 If you’re going on long trail runs, having the right apparel is extremely important.
 The primary concern from clothing when you’re trail running is water retention.
 Whether you’re sweating or you get caught in the rain, you don’t want water sitting on your skin for too long.
 It can lead to chaffing, and it can make you cold quicker.
 Moisture-wicking material will draw water away from your skin to leave you feeling dryer.